ombulabs/blog/_posts/2017-08-28-upgrade-to-rails-3-1.md

 author: "luciano"
 ---

-This second of our [Upgrade Rails series](https://www.ombulabs.com/blog/tags/upgrades).
+This is the second article of our [Upgrade Rails series](https://www.ombulabs.com/blog/tags/upgrades).
 We will be covering the most important aspects that you need to know to update your Ruby on Rails application from version 3.0 to 3.1.
-If you are in an older version, you can take a look of our [previous article](https://www.ombulabs.com/blog/rails/upgrades/upgrade-to-rails-3-rails-upgrades.html).
+If you are in an older version, you can take a look at our [previous article](https://www.ombulabs.com/blog/rails/upgrades/upgrade-to-rails-3-rails-upgrades.html).

 <!--more-->